bandlab/Guide/encoder_setup/flash_media_live_encoder.md

 A short keyframe interval leads to smoother switching between qualities for the user watching your stream.

 **The keyframe interval should be set to as low as possible to help the user experience.
 In Flash Media Live Encoder is should be set to 4 seconds or less.
 This is 120 frames at 30fps. **

-## Stream Details

-Your stream details are unique to each of your events run through the Chew platform.
-These are available from the Encoder Setup section on your Event's Run page.

-1. Open Flash Media Encoder and select Output Settings
-2. Set your Output Destination to RMTP Server
-3. The server's address is shown on the Run page and looks like **rtmp://stream3.chew.tv:1935/live**
-4. The stream's name is as shown on the Run page and looks like: **example.d7100ee389849e2640f5cd29de7d5d4e**
-5. Select OK and save your settings.